 here).
 The

-body of such a decorated function becomes an entry point for calculation when a data update is occurred on the
+body of such a decorated function becomes an entry point for calculation when a data update occurs on the

 corresponding additional instrument.
 Function call of Context.calc_on creates a connection between the Main context